anna-filou/anna-filou.github.io/_posts/2025-01-21-width-height.md

 Defeated, I decided to click on Google’s [Learn how to improve CLS](https://web.dev/articles/optimize-cls) out of curiosity.
 Skimming it, I started noticing the word “ratio” making frequent appearances.
 It got me thinking… what’s an image’s aspect ratio got to do with this?
 Lighthouse *and* VS Code are both telling me I need to set explicit, hard coded, `width` and `height` attributes.
 Unless…

-[Further reading](https://blog.logrocket.com/jank-free-page-loading-with-media-aspect-ratios/) confirmed my lightbulb moment suspicion: if you’re directly manipulating an image’s width and height using CSS, then the browser only uses the `width` and `height` attributes in the HTML tag to infer its **aspect ratio**.
+[Further reading](https://blog.logrocket.com/jank-free-page-loading-with-media-aspect-ratios/) confirmed my lightbulb moment suspicion: if you’re directly manipulating an image’s width and height using CSS, then the browser only uses the `width` and `height` attributes in the HTML tag to infer its **aspect&nbsp;ratio**.

 Forgive my ignorance until now, but my mind was BLOWN.